subsquid/docs/docs/sdk/reference/processors/evm-batch/general.md

 Setting `maxBatchCallSize` to `1` disables batching completely.

 :::tip
 We recommend using private endpoints for better performance and stability of your squids.
-For Subsquid Cloud deployments you can use the [RPC addon](/cloud/resources/rpc-proxy).
+For SQD Cloud deployments you can use the [RPC addon](/cloud/resources/rpc-proxy).
 If you use an external private RPC, keep the endpoint URL in a [Cloud secret](/cloud/resources/env-variables#secrets).
 :::

 ### `setDataSource(ds: {archive?: string, chain?: ChainRpc})` (deprecated) {#set-data-source}